rmuif/web/README.md

 2. Enter your app’s nickname.
 This nickname is an internal, convenience identifier and is only visible to you in the Firebase console.
 3. *(Optional)* Set up Firebase Hosting for your web app.
 You can set up Firebase Hosting now or [later](https://firebase.google.com/docs/hosting/quickstart).
 You can also link your Firebase Web App to a Hosting site at any time in your [Project settings](https://console.firebase.google.com/project/_/settings/general).
 If you choose to set up Hosting up now, select a site from the dropdown list to link to your Firebase Web App.
 This list displays your project’s default Hosting site and any [other sites](https://firebase.google.com/docs/hosting/multisites) that you’ve set up in your project.
 Any site that you’ve already linked to a Firebase Web App is unavailable for additional linking.
 Each Hosting site can only be linked to a single Firebase Web App.
 4. Click **Register app**.

+### Firebase config object

+To initialize Firebase in your app, you need to provide your app's Firebase project configuration.
+The Firebase config object contains unique, but non-secret identifiers for your Firebase project.
+At any time, you can [obtain your Firebase config object](http://support.google.com/firebase/answer/7015592).
+Replace the values beginning with `REACT_APP_FIREBASE` in the `.env` file in the project.

 ### Deploy Firebase rules